From CRO to Purchase Journey Intelligence

 A purchase journey converts only if it’s (1) worth starting, (2) possible to complete, and (3) reliable under real-world constraints, not just on your best day.

-That’s what we mean by Purchase Journey Intelligence (PJI): a system that measures and explains the full set of preconditions that make purchase journeys succeed or fail.
+That’s what we mean by Purchase Journey Intelligence (PJI): a system that measures and explains the preconditions that make purchase journeys succeed or fail.
+This is the bet I made when I founded SHORA last year, and the rest of this series is what happened when I tested it.

 Why this matters (and where it goes)

-Most teams discover “conversion problems” too late, because revenue is a lagging indicator.
+Most teams discover “conversion problems” too late, because revenue is the laggiest indicator in the building.
 By the time a conversion rate dip shows up clearly in dashboards, the underlying journey may have been broken for days, across devices and contexts, silently burning paid traffic and brand trust.
+These “partial” failures — too localised to move the macro KPI, too cross-cutting to belong to any one team’s dashboard — never show up on the radar of the analytics tools e-commerce teams already pay for, because the tools were never designed to look for them.
+In Avinash Kaushik’s terms, they are micro-conversion breaks invisible to the macro-conversion KPI.

 So the endgame isn’t “better dashboards” or “more experiments.”
 It’s a capability: